 The internet is a powerful tool for more informal background checks of job candidates.
 Sources of information include online public records and social networking sites.
 For example, an increasing percentage of employers admit to using Facebook to review job candidates.
 Information about a DUI arrest that otherwise might not show up sometimes comes to light.
 In this way, an applicant who doesn't consent to a background check may be subject to one without knowing.

 For more information on employment background checks, see FindLaw's resources on how employers should perform an employee background check.

 Clearing Your DUI Record

-While it's not always an option, often dependent on specific state regulations, a DUI offender may choose to expunge his or her record.
-Expungement is a court-ordered process which effectively "seals" a record of arrest or a criminal conviction.
+A DUI offender can sometimes choose to expunge their record.
+Expungement is a court-ordered process that effectively seals a record of arrest or criminal conviction.

-Many states limit expungement to just arrests that do not result in a conviction.
-The charge or conviction is not completely "erased," per se, but is sealed for most purposes, including most employment-related background checks.
+Many states limit expungement to arrests that don't result in a conviction.
+The charge or conviction isn't completely erased.
+Instead, it is sealed for most purposes, including employment-related background checks.
 For more information about expungement, see FindLaw's resources on expungement.